Deadhaus Sonata

 Deadhaus Sonata is an upcoming free-to-play cooperative action role-playing video game developed by Apocalypse Studios and directed by Denis Dyack.
-The game is set to be released for Microsoft Windows, PlayStation 4, and Xbox One.
+The game is set to be released for Microsoft Windows, with plans to also release to home consoles in the future.
 In Deadhaus Sonata, players play undead classes in the House of the Dead and fight the living.
-Deadhaus Sonata focuses on its gameplay pillars of procedural generation, narrative driven design, Twitch integration, and cooperative asymmetric gameplay, as well as looting and fast-action combat.
+Deadhaus Sonata focuses on its gameplay pillars of procedural generation, narrative driven design and cooperative asymmetric gameplay, as well as looting and fast-action combat.

-Deadhaus Sonata is the spiritual successor to Blood Omen: Legacy of Kain.
+An early access version was released for Windows in May 14, 2026.

 Gameplay

 Deadhaus Sonata is an online action role-playing game, where the player controls a single character from a third-person perspective, alone or with up to five other people.
 The player will fight hordes of enemies, collecting large amounts of loot, and fulfilling quests to gain experience points and more equipment.
 To increase re-playability, the game's levels are procedurally generated.

 Players can choose from seven available classes to play as; Vampires, Revenants, Liches, Ghouls, Wraiths, Wights, and Banshees.
 Each of these classes are aligned with one to three of the core attributes of the House of the Dead: Physical, Magickal, and Essential.
 Dyack has titled this 'the Trinary Archetype System', mentioning that many themes in Deadhaus Sonata will be influenced by the balance of these attributes in the world.
 Classes more aligned with Physical damage will be more effective at melee and non-magickal ranged damage.
 Magickal-aligned classes are more specialized in spellcasting, and essential-aligned classes are focused on the use of Artifacts, objects that have gained sentience from supernatural beings possessing them.
 Each class will have their own unique skill tree, allowing for specializing into different class archetypes.
 Apocalypse has also said that crafting equipment will play a large role in the game, but they have yet to be specific on how much.

 Deadhaus Sonata will be free-to-play with microtransactions, using the in-game currency, 'bones'.
 Apocalypse Studios has stated the game will have entirely ethical monetization, avoiding all pay-to-win aspects, referencing games like Path of Exile and their strictly cosmetic microtransaction system.